We Are Here to Help

 The Ministry wishes to ensure that it has sufficient support in planning and coordinating a provincial response to an emergency evacuation of First Nation communities requiring contingency evacuation arrangements.

 CDRO was deployed on July 6th,2021 to the City of Greater Sudbury with an Incident Management Team to support Emergency Management Ontario with the strategic level management, through an Emergency Operations Centre, with the evacuation of five hundred residents of Pikangikum First Nations community.
-The deployed was continuous 24/7/365 till the July 30th, 2021.
+The deployment was continuous 24/7till the July 30th, 2021.

-CDRO is a proud member of the Ontario Non-Governmental Alliance and continues to grow and serve Ontario’s emergency management community and its residents, businesses, and visitors.
+CDRO is a proud member of the Ontario Non-Governmental Alliance and continues to grow and serve Canada's emergency management community and its residents, businesses, and visitors.